Low-Fat Raspberry Cream Cheese Coffee Cake Recipe

 - 1 teaspoon confectioners' sugar

 - Place pan on a baking sheet.
-Bake at 375° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 375° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; remove sides of pan.
 Sprinkle with confectioners' sugar.
 Serve warm.
 Refrigerate leftovers.
 Yield: 8 servings.

 Reviews forLow-Fat Raspberry Cream Cheese Coffee Cake